 If you run into trouble during your workout, consider breaking down your weakest movement even further.
 For example, if pull-ups are giving you hell, you can do 5 pull-ups, 5 push-ups, 15 air squats, and 5 more push-ups.

 DO I NEED A WEIGHT VEST?

 If you have experience with plate carriers or tactical vests, you know they’re not all created equal.
 You may not need a loaded-out tactical plate carrier for the Murph Workout, but a well-balanced, comfortable weight vest can mean the difference between hitting your workout goals or washing out.

 The Shellback Tactical Stars and Stripes Plate Carrier is a fan favorite for the Murph Workout.
 Not only does this unique plate carrier fit standard-sized weight vest plates, but it also comes dressed out in red, white, and blue in honor of those who protect our beautiful nation.

 This Murph Workout weight vest is designed for speed and agility, with a low-profile build that allows you to move freely.
 Adjustable shoulder straps and cummerbund enable a rock-solid fit, while 3D spacer mesh prevents irritation and promotes airflow.

 This patriotic plate carrier also features open-top pouches with bungee retention for carrying protein bars and cool rags.
 Laser-cut MOLLE webbing gives you multiple attachment points for your water supply and modular accessories.

 The Murph’s advantage over other Hero WODs is intensity and repetition.
-The purpose of the Murph is to keep your body moving by shifting from higher to lower intensity workouts without losing momentum.
-This ensures that your heart rate stays well within the optimal zone so you can burn more fat and build stronger muscles with minimal wasted of energy.
+The purpose of the Murph is to keep your body moving by shifting from higher to lower-intensity workouts without losing momentum.
+This ensures that your heart rate stays well within the optimal zone so you can burn more fat and build stronger muscles with minimal waste of energy.